top of page

 Joyce Guy

 is a filmmaker, actress, playwright, and choreographer.
 Joyce is a founding member, and an officer and treasurer of the Black Association of Documentary Filmmakers West (BADWest) in Los Angeles She is director / producer / writer of the documentary film Dancing Like Home.
 She is the creator / writer / performer and co-producer of the digital series, Racism Never Sleeps: Kitchen Series and Kitchen Conversation.
-Joyce was nominated for an Ovation, Stage Raw and NAACP Award for choreographing Lorraine Hansberry’s Les Blancs and won the NAACP award for Best Choreographer in 2019.
-She has choreographed A Raisin in the Sun, Gem of the Ocean, Seven Guitars and Much Ado About Nothing at A Noise Within in Pasadena and Choir Boy at Dezart Performs in Palm Springs, CA..
+Joyce was nominated for an Ovation, Stage Raw and NAACP Award for choreographing Lorraine Hansberry’s Les Blancs at Rogue Machine Theatre and won the NAACP award for Best Choreographer in 2019.
+She won an L.A.
+Drama Critics Circle and L.A.
+Theatre Bite Award in 2023 for Distinguished Achievement in Choreography for Much Ado About Nothing at Noise Within.
+She has choreographed A Raisin in the Sun, Gem of the Ocean, Seven Guitars, Joe Turner's Come and Gone and Much Ado About Nothing at A Noise Within in Pasadena, Choir Boy at Dezart Performs in Palm Springs, CA and Movement Consultant, Top Dog/Under Dog at the Pasadena Playhouse.

 bottom of page